DafnyVSCode/Dafny-VSCode/client/README.md

 * `F8` Hide CounterExample

 ## Tasks
-* `Install DafnyServer` Download and install the dafnyserver and sets the dafny.dafnyServerPath accordingly
+* `Install DafnyServer` Downloads and installs the DafnyServer and sets the dafny.dafnyServerPath accordingly
 * `Uninstall DafnyServer` Uninstalls the DafnyServer
-* `Restart DafnyServer` Restart the DafnyServer
+* `Restart DafnyServer` Restarts the DafnyServer

 ## Requirements - Installation guide
 * A C# runtime to run DafnyServer.
 Mono should be supported on all platforms that vscode runs on.
 On windows, you can also use .net.